Ball State vs. Miami (OH) NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Ball State and its opponents have gone over the current 51.5-point total in four of six games this season.

-- Miami (OH)'s games have gone over 51.5 points in three of seven chances this season.
+- Miami (OH) has combined with its opponents to score more than 51.5 points in three of seven games this season.

-- The two teams combine to average 49.3 points per game, 2.2 less than the over/under in this contest.
+- The combined points per game average of the two teams, 49.3, is 2.2 points fewer than Saturday's over/under.

 - These two squads combine to surrender 51.4 points per game, 0.1 fewer than this contest's over/under.

-- Cardinals games this season feature an average total of 54.6 points, a number 3.1 points higher than Saturday's over/under.
+- The average total in Cardinals games this season is 54.6, 3.1 points more than Saturday's over/under of 51.5.

-- In 2021, games involving the RedHawks have averaged a total of 53.7 points, 2.2 more than the set total in this contest.

 Ball State Stats and Trends

-- Ball State's games this year have eclipsed the over/under in 50% of its opportunities (three times in six games with a set point total).
+- Ball State has gone over the point total in 50% of its opportunities this year (three times over six games with a set point total).

-- When Ball State puts up more than 23 points, it is 3-0 against the spread and 4-0 overall.
+- Ball State is 3-0 against the spread and 4-0 overall in games when it records more than 23.0 points.

-- In games that Ball State totals over 353.1 yards, the team is 2-0 against the spread and 3-0 overall.
+- Ball State is 2-0 against the spread and 3-0 overall when the team piles up over 353.1 yards.

-- The Cardinals have turned the ball over seven times this season, two more turnovers than the RedHawks have forced (5).

 - Find the latest spread and moneyline odds for Ball State at SISportsbook.